f5/otel-weaver/README.md

 - [ ] Add support for group constraints `any_of`, ...
 - [ ] Support more than 2 levels of telemetry schema inheritance.
 - [ ] Minimize number of declaration duplications in the resolved schema (especially for attributes).
-- [X] Add support for semantic convention catalog initialized from a git repo.
-- [X] Add provenance (i.e. URL or file) for each definition.
-- [X] Add support for group extends.
-- [X] Add support for group of attributes (in general and for metrics).
-- [X] Support attribute value everywhere (not only in resource).

 **Client SDK/API Code Generation**
 - Generate Go Client SDK/API on top of the generic Go Client SDK/API.